OrenBen-Meir/DeathMD/README.md

 We will assume we are in the DeathMD directory.
 If you write ls or dir and your output lists:
-"api, client, node_modules, package.json, README.md, requirements.txt, etc"

-then you are in the correct folder location
+"api, client, node_modules, package.json, README.md, requirements.txt, etc", then you are in the correct folder location

 ### node.js dependencies
 To install node dependencies, write the following command: